rogino/COSCNotes/SENG301/Exam Notes.md

 - Third-party systems
 - Dedicated testers

-Load testing: test behaviour/performance in normal/extreme loads to find bottlenecks
+Load testing: test behavior/performance in normal/extreme loads to find bottlenecks

-Stress testing: under unfavourable conditions
+Stress testing: under unfavorable conditions

 Capacity testing: if it can handle the expected amount of traffic